What is a hybrid?

 The electric motor is used at low speeds.
 When your speed picks up, your combustion engine kicks in.

 The electric battery then recharges itself using the combustion engine.

 There are three main types of hybrid vehicle; full hybrids, mild hybrids and plug-in hybrids.

 - A full hybrid (FHEV) can run on just the combustion engine (i.e. diesel/petrol), the electric engine (i.e. power from batteries), or a combination.
 The Toyota Prius is the most commonly known example of this.
-A full hybrid is not plugged in to recharge; the battery is recharged by running the combustion engine.
+Toyota has a host of car leasing and contract hire deals on hybrid vehicles, a popular choice if looking for low emission vehicles.
+It's useful to note a full hybrid is not plugged into recharge; the battery is recharged by running the combustion engine.

 - A mild hybrid has an electric motor and combustion engine which always work together.
 An example of this is the Honda Accord Hybrid.
 Mild hybrids cannot run in just electric or just combustion engine mode; the engines/motors always work in parallel.

 - A plug-in hybrid (PHEV), as the name suggests, requires plugging into the mains in order to fully recharge its battery.
 PHEVs can be run in just electric mode.

 There are 3 main components that allow hybrids to run: